 It is possible to change departments between different semesters, this matter must be discussed with the departments.
+(Between the two Comprehensive Design semester is not possible to change.)

 4. Globals

 A significant change is in the order of the global exams.
 In the new program, instead of the previous system, 5 + 1 global exams will be mandatory for all students (Strength of Materials, Design, History of Architecture, Building Construction, Construction Technology and Management + Architectural).
 The final global exam requirements of the old Bulletin will only be mandatory for students graduating in 2023.
 The two systems cannot be combined, i.e., according to either the old or the new Bulletin, the full range of requirements and subjects must be completed.